 At the top of the page, enter a name for the property.
 We named our property queries_per_user_t1d (instead of something like Daily Activity) to help someone looking at this query later quickly see what criteria we are using to measure daily activity (see step 7).

-In the left definition pane, select a user actor (or use the default).
-In our example, we select username.
+In the left definition pane, select an actor (or use the default).
+In our example, we selected username.

 Accept the default method, Show, and the default aggregation, count of events.

 At Filtered to, click all events.
 From the dropdown, select the event property or combination of event properties that define a user action.
-In our example we select the action event_name.
-The surrounding text auto updates to say "Filtered to events with event_name that matches..."
+In our example we selected action.
+The surrounding text automatically updates to say "Filtered to events with action that matches ..."

 In the new dropdown, select the actions you want to filter to, adding additional actions with the plus sign.
 Select the filtered to actions for the property.
 Click the plus sign to choose multiple actions.
-For our example, we chose only one action, run_query.
+For our example, we chose only one action, query request.

-For our usage loopback table data, we consider a user to be daily active if they run at least one query.
-This is why we filter our actor property to event_name matches run_query.
+For our usage loopback table data, we consider a user to be “active” if they run at least one query.
+This is why we filter our actor property to event_name matches query request.
 Choose activities appropriate for your dataset.

-Click Go to see your actor property results.
+Click Go to see your actor property results, then click Save.

 To build a Monthly Activity actor property, do the following: